 LEKEMPTI – Lekemti produces a coffee similar to the Harrar with its body but with slightly distinct, fruity flavors and pleasant acidity.

 YIRGACHEFFE - The Yirgacheffe has an almost overpowering aroma, and the equally strong taste isn't a letdown.
 You'll taste sweet chocolate, honey, fruit, and finish with smooth caramel.
 This complex coffee is as bright as it is bold.
-The Yirgacheffe is powerful enough to get you going in the morning and beloved enough to be a sure hit with friends.
+The Yirgacheffe is powerful enough to get you going in the morning and beloved enough to be a hit with friends.

 How to Roast Ethiopian Coffee Beans